cupnoodle/fluffyes/68-scrollview-xcode11.md

-Now we have set the width and height for the view, and Auto Layout can calculate the scrollable content area size, yay! (we will remove the height constraint after finish adding UI elements).
+Now we have set the width and height for the view, and Auto Layout can calculate the scrollable content area size, yay!
+We will remove the explicit height constraint (1000 pt) after finish adding UI elements.